Coronavirus latest: EU approves COVID-19 drug remdesivir | DW | 03.07.2020

 The European Commission has authorized the use of remdesivir to treat severe cases of COVID-19.
-Meanwhile, the US recorded its highest daily jump in cases for the second day in a row.
+Meanwhile, the US has recorded a record jump in cases for the second day in a row.
 Follow DW for the latest.

 All updates in Universal Coordinated Time (UTC/GMT)